-As of December 31, 2020, the Company had \$2,687,399 in its operating bank account for working capital.
-Based on the foregoing, management believes that the Company will have sufficient working capital to meet the Company's needs through the earlier of the consummation of an initial Business Combination or one year from this filing.
-Over this time period, the Company will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the initial Business Combination.
+As of December 31, 2021, the Company had \$1,475,194 in its operating bank account for working capital.
+The Company will be using these funds for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the initial Business Combination.